 Catch a Show or Enjoy a Private Tour

-The Ishikawa Prefectural Noh Theatre is one of the first and few Noh theatres to be protected under a prefecture’s purview.
-Affordable dual shows of one kyogen and one Noh play are held weekly in select seasons.
-Full-day recitals by professional Noh performers are offered monthly for those who want a more complete experience.
+The Ishikawa Prefectural Noh Theatre is one of the first and few stages to be protected under a prefecture’s purview.
+Full-day recitals by professional performers are offered monthly for those who want the complete experience.

 (I feel I should note that Noh can put even the most dedicated fans to sleep, so don’t feel bad if you find yourself dozing as well under the droning, mysterious chants!)